Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/document-api.markdown

 # Space Filters

-Space Filter are supported for space documents.
+Space Filter are supported for Space documents.

 {{%refer%}}
-If you intend to use space filters in a mixed POJO-Document environment, please refer to [Document-POJO Interoperability](./document-pojo-interoperability.html).
+If you intend to use Space filters in a mixed POJO-Document environment, refer to [Document-POJO Interoperability](./document-pojo-interoperability.html).
 {{%/refer%}}

 # Replication Filters

-Space Replication Filter are supported for space documents.
+Space Replication Filter are supported for Space documents.

 {{%refer%}}
-If you intend to use space replication filters in a mixed POJO-Document environment, please refer to [Document-POJO Interoperability](./document-pojo-interoperability.html).
+If you intend to use Space replication filters in a mixed POJO-Document environment, refer to [Document-POJO Interoperability](./document-pojo-interoperability.html).
 {{%/refer%}}